 Birding, or bird watching, is one of the fastest growing hobbies in the world.
 In the Tri-Cities, there are several areas to enjoy birding as they have unique habitats that attract a variety of resident and migratory species.
 These areas include Belcarra Regional Park, Shoreline Park Trail System, Como Lake, Mundy Park, Colony Farm Regional Park, DeBoville Slough, and Minnekhada Regional Park.
 (To learn more about these habitats, take a look at BMN’s Discover Nature in the Tri-Cities Area booklet.)
 BMN has published several bird checklists for the local area.

 The BMN hosts two birding events each spring at Colony Farm Regional Park when migratory birds are visiting.
 These events include a walk to celebrate International Migratory Bird Day in May, and the Lazuli Bunting Walk in June.
 Additionally, BMN has a birding walk for absolute beginners called Birding for Absolute Beginners where members and guests meet at a local park to learn birding basics.
-BMN also promotes Nature Vancouver’s birding walks that are offered in and around the Tri-Cities.
+BMN also promotes Nature Vancouver’s birding walks offered in and around the Tri-Cities.

 Christmas Bird Census

 In 1900, an American ornithologist asked people across North America to head out on Christmas Day to count birds (instead of shooting them, as was the tradition) and submit the results as the first “Christmas Bird Census.”
 The CBC is now conducted in the two weeks around Christmas in more than 2000 localities across North America, Latin America and the Caribbean.
 The observations form a huge database that reflects the distribution and numbers of winter birds over the past 116 years.